zoundibona/kubesec_automation/README.md

 Kubesec is a tool used to scan kubernetes manifest files in order to detect security issues configurations.
 There are severals ways to run kubesec.
-It can be used locally by installing the software or used remotely via this link https://v2.kubesec.io/scan For the local installations, you can use :
+It can be used locally by installing the software or used remotely via this link https://v2.kubesec.io/scan <br>
+For the local installations, you can use :

 * binary